emehrkay/gremlinpy/README.md

 ###Overloading

-The `Gremlin` instance has memebers that are basically reserved words and will not be passed to your resulting gremlin script.
+The `Gremlin` instance has members that are basically reserved words and will not be passed to your resulting gremlin script.

 These include: